freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-57a.md

 Like radio buttons, form data for selected checkboxes are `name` / `value` attribute pairs.
 While the `value` attribute is optional, it's best practice to include it with any checkboxes or radio buttons on the page.

 Add a `value` attribute to each checkbox.
-The `value` attribute for each checkbox should be set to the same value as its `id` attribute.
+For convenience, set each checkbox's `value` attribute to the same value as its `id` attribute.

 </section>